 Each student is required to provide updated contact information to NewSchool with the Registrar's Office.
-Information must be provided to staff and aculty members in the event of a potential emergency or prior to an off-campus school activit.
+Information must be provided to staff and faculty members in the event of a potential emergency or prior to an off-campus school activity.
 For more information on emergencies and NewSchool procedures, see the Emergency Procedures section.

-CELLULAR PHONES
+MOBILE PHONES

-The use of cell phones in the classroom is not permitted without permission of the instructor, and phones must be turned completely off.
-Cell phone use in a classroom is considered disruptive behavior, and continued disregard of this rule may result in disciplinary action.
+The use of mobile phones in the classroom is not permitted without permission of the instructor, and phones must be turned completely off.
+Mobile phone use in a classroom is considered disruptive behavior, and continued disregard of this rule may result in disciplinary action.